 In the New Testament message there is an exclusivity attached to Jesus the Jew.
 It is not possible to remove this exclusivity without at the same time violating the Christian message.
 Christians who feel committed to the New Testament message have a clear right to go on believing that Jesus is the Messiah for Jews as well as for non-Jews.
 And they have the same clear right to repeat the exclusivity which was expressed by one of the first Jesus-believing Jews, namely the Apostle Peter, who, facing the Jewish council in Jerusalem asserted that there is salvation in no other name under heaven but the name of Jesus (Acts 4:12).
-For those who share this conviction it means a commitment to take back the gospel to the Jewish people.
+For those who share this conviction it means a commitment to take the gospel back to the Jewish people.

 This attitude cannot under any circumstances be described as un-Jewish.

-That Jesus is the Messiah is something Gentiles have learnt from Jews.

-That the God of Israel, when he reveals himself, means what he says is something Gentiles have learnt from Jews.

-That there is such a thing as truth - distinct from relativism - is something Gentiles have learnt from Jews.

-That the gospel is for Jews is not a Gentile or a Gentile-Christian invention, but a Jewish conviction delivered to us by the Jesus-believing Jews.
+That Jesus is the Messiah is something gentiles have learned from Jews.
+That the God of Israel, when he reveals himself, means what he says is something gentiles have learned from Jews.
+That there is such a thing as truth - distinct from relativism - is something gentiles have learned from Jews.
+That the gospel is for Jews is not a gentile or a gentile-Christian invention, but a Jewish conviction delivered to us by the Jesus-believing Jews.
 That there is salvation only in the name of Jesus is something the first Jesus-believing Jews said to their fellow-Jews.

-It is possible to come across the opinion that Christians who believe Christianity to be the truth in relation to Judaism are guilty of imperialistic superiority, indeed a "kind of religious arrogance that must be labelled a sin", in Daniel F. Polish's words.
-169 In connection with this it may be remarked that the "sin" that God can only be known through Jesus is also something Gentiles have learnt from Jews.
+It is possible to find the opinion that Christians who believe Christianity to be the truth in relation to Judaism are guilty of a "kind of religious arrogance that must be labelled a sin, in

+Cohen, p.
+216.

+Daniel F. Polish's words.
+In connection with this it may be remarked that the "sin" that God can only be known through Jesus is also something gentiles have learned from Jews.

-When one reads the literature of two-covenant theology and related subjects and comes across statements like the one above, one cannot help being astonished that repeating what the first Jews said is labelled anti-Semitism.
+When one reads the literature of two-covenant theology and related subjects and comes across statements like the one above, one cannot help being astonished that repeating what the first Jewish believers said is labelled anti-Semitism.

 There are many bad things to be said about Christian theology's treatment of the relationship between Jews and Christians.
-Many more bad things can be said about the way the Christian church has treated the Jewish people over the centuries.
+More bad things can be said about the way the Christian Church has treated Jewish people over the centuries.